sidhgurnani/yolo-object-sorter-docs/docs/prototype_v2.md

 **Quick Assembly Notes:**

+1) **How to assemble platform to servo:** You will notice that the platform presses directly onto the splined shaft of the servo.
+The way I was able to achieve this was by using some accessories you get with servo motors.
+First, take any arm of the servo you were given (I elected to use the single arm piece given) and cut around the center female splined portion.
+After that, use some super glue and glue that small part into the side of the platform that has an opening for it (should fit snug).
+Wait for the glue to dry before assembly.
+To make a stronger bond, I would suggest using something like PLA Bond to increase the strength of the bond but that is not super necessary.
+I used the following video for inspiration, and you can use as a refernce should you want to recreate the assembly instructions: [Video](https://www.youtube.com/watch?v=zr02G2yCvGU).

-1) The end of the Platform that has the shaft sticking out had to be sanded/filed down slightly in my case.
+2) The end of the Platform that has the shaft sticking out had to be sanded/filed down slightly in my case.

-2) The holes on the LCD Screen Frame were originally intended to accomodate four M3 screws to hold the screen, but actually work better using four M2 screws.
+3) The holes on the LCD Screen Frame were originally intended to accomodate four M3 screws to hold the screen, but actually work better using four M2 screws.

-3) The Camera does not slot in anywhere, but it is instead sanwiched between the Camera Frame and Top Plate to keep it held in place.
+4) The Camera does not slot in anywhere, but it is instead sandwiched between the Camera Frame and Top Plate to keep it held in place.

 **Pictures (electronics not wired and LEDs not installed):**